PHSWireClippers5902/FRC-5902-Infinite-Recharge-2020/README.md

 During teleop mode the robot can run commands as well as having the driver drive around.
 On the drive station computer, there is a SmartDashboard runnng shuffleboard that will display information from the robot to the drivers.

-## Driver Station Shuffleboard (SmartDashboard)
+## Driver Station Dashboard

-### OLD INFORMATION NEEDS TO BE UPDATED FOR 2020
-On shuffleboard we have the following
+On Dashboard we have the following
-- USB Camera Feeds (5 cameras)
+- USB Camera Feeds (4 cameras)
-- Status of Front & Back Pistons
+- Status of Front & Back & Top Pistons
 - Status of Pressure Switch
 - Basic Field Information
 - What direction drive is currently in